sine2pi/Maxfactor/README.md

 # MaxFactor Optimizer Summary

 `MaxFactor` is a custom PyTorch optimizer with adaptive learning rates and specialized handling for matrix parameters.
+I wrote it for the model in the asr_model repository.

-## Key Characteristics
+Characteristics
 - Adaptive learning rates based on parameter norms and training step
 - Specialized matrix handling:
   - Separate row and column variance estimates for 2D parameters